• 简体中文 简体中文 Chinese (Simplified) zh-hans

 (2) Employee Care: The Company encourages employees to participate in various educational trainings, provides labor insurance and group insurance, periodically organizes employee health examinations, etc., establishes excellent interaction with employees, and values the rights and benefits of employees.

 (3) Investor Relationships: The Company convenes shareholders meetings according to the Company Act and relevant laws in order to provide sufficient opportunities for submission of proposals by shareholders.
 In addition, the Company has also set up a spokesman and contact window to handle questions raised by investors.
-The Company has established the investor section on the Company’s website (including Chinese, English, and Thai) and also discloses company financial and business information on MOPS according to the laws.
+The Company has established the investor section on the Company’s website (including Traditional Chinese, English, and Simplified Chinese) and also discloses company financial and business information on MOPS according to the laws.
 Furthermore, the Company irregularly organizes or participates in investor conferences in order to protect the rights and benefits of investors, as well as to fulfill corporate responsibility for shareholders.

 (4) Supplier Relationships: The Company maintains long-term and excellent collaboration relationships with main suppliers.